 Test those tires

 If you followed my earlier recommendation and installed winter tires, they must obviously be switched over again.
-Summer tires have different tread patterns to ensure better gripping on wet and warm roadways.
+While winter tires are designed to operate at low temperatures, summer tires have different tread patterns to ensure a better grip on wet and warm roadways.
 Make sure your summer tires are inspected for wear and damage before they are installed and that they are properly inflated.
-If you are running on the same all-season tires, be sure they are thoroughly inspected and that the tire pressure is checked.
-You should also consider rotating and balancing the tires every time you change them over, and with the change of seasons from winter to summer to winter.
+If you plan to use all-season tires throughout the year, be sure they are thoroughly inspected and that the tire pressure is checked.
+Your mechanic should also rotate and balance your vehicle’s tires according to the manufacturer’s recommendations.
+At a minimum, you should consider rotating and balancing the tires every time you change them over, and with the change of seasons from winter to summer to winter.

 Cool ride ahead